Information for Landlords

 A number of local authorities have also introduced selective and additional licensing schemes which require a license to be applied for in other circumstances – typically for houses in multiple occupation which accommodate fewer than 5 people, or for other private lets.

 EHSL will apply for a license where one is required.
+The property must meet the relevant licencing standards prior to the lease commencing.

-• In 2018, EHSL was approached by a local authority because a care home was being closed down.
+• EHSL was approached by a local authority because a care home was being closed down.
 Due to mobility issues, the occupants required a bungalow.
 EHSL identified a suitable property and entered into a three-year lease.

-• In 2021, EHSL took on a portfolio of 9 properties which were leased to a care provider, ensured that they were fire compliant and adequately funded through the rents, and introduced new leases with each head landlord in order to establish separation between the provision of housing and care.
+• EHSL took on a portfolio of 9 properties which were leased to a care provider, ensured that they were fire compliant and adequately funded through the rents, and introduced new leases with each head landlord in order to establish separation between the provision of housing and care.

-• In 2022, EHSL leased a property in Bedfordshire containing 30 flats, that had previously been an office building.
+• EHSL leased a property in Bedfordshire containing 30 flats, that had previously been an office building.
 EHSL and the care provider worked together to put in place an intensive housing management scheme that provided value for money and allowed the care provider to focus on care provision for the tenants.

-Please call us on 0300 200 4100, or complete the form below.
+Please call us on 0300 200 4100, or complete the enquiry form.
 Please provide the following:

 • Full address(es) of property being referred